Semester Programme Classical Acting – Autumn 2023

 All about the course

-You’ll will be welcomed to LAMDA and have opportunities to fully immerse yourself in our bustling community.
+The course will be taught in-person at LAMDA and you will be welcomed into LAMDA life and have opportunities to fully immerse yourself in our bustling community.

-There will be the opportunity to take part in social and enriching activities, both online and in London (while still being mindful of Covid-19 restrictions).
-The semester will also include exclusive masterclasses with leading industry professionals and LAMDA alumni.
+There will be the opportunity to take part in social and enriching activities in London alongside exclusive masterclasses with leading industry professionals and LAMDA alumni.